quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week3.md

 - On syncing the fork, pulling the latest master, why this issue persists ?
 - Learning about OOPs concepts in JavaScript
 - How the woodworks module works in overall ?
+- Identifying the glitches in the woorworks 3D page.

 ## **Monday: January 15**
 - Code refactoring.
 Keeping in mind the fundamental software development practices and the notion of `python zen`.